wilcoxmd/mazegame/README.md

 This is just a little game that is put together as a first try at using GitHub pages.
 You can play the game at https://wilcoxmd.github.io/mazegame/.

 1. Enter a game board width and height in the prompt boxes that appear when you land on the game
-2. Use the arrow keys to move Mario around the game board and run into the goombas.
+2. Use the arrow keys to move Mario around the game board and run into all of the goombas
-3. Refresh to play again
+3. Refresh to play again and have endless amounts of fun

 ---